Parkerhiphop/leetcode/blind75/string/valid-parentheses.md

 var isValid = function(s) {
     let arr = [s[0]]; // could rename to 'stack'

-    // Use hashmap is better (see below). let brackets = [
+    // Use object is better (see below). let brackets = [
         ['[',']'],
         ['{','}'],